1899 – Church of The Assumption, Howth, Co. Dublin

 Positioned on a dominant site in the town, the Catholic Church of 1899 is incomplete.
 The original designs included a spire which in true Dublin style was never completed.
 Many churches in the city and county never received their intended spires.

-The church is site on a triangular plot bounded by streets on all sides.
+The church is sited on a triangular plot bounded by streets on all sides.
 To the rear is a semi-circular apse while the tower is offset to the front of the building.
 The tower has four fine gargoyles on the corners.

 The interior of the church is quite nondescript.
 A simple nave with two short transepts underneath a simple wooden roof.
 The stained glass is unremarkable.